…out with the old ‘goals’ and in with some smart, mindful actions that are very NOW: how I’m preparing for a new year

 Count your blessings and showing gratitude is a great place to start.
 Even on difficult days, there are things to be thankful for.
 You have your health?
 A great husband?
 A four-legged friend that wags their tail when you arrive home?
 Don’t get caught up in what you don’t have, focus on what you do and you’ll be amazed at how much happier you become.

-Luke Sheedy is a gifted life advisor, motivator and free thinker.
+About the author Luke Sheedy is a gifted life advisor, motivator and free thinker.
 He combines his metaphysical talents to advise clients on their natural strengths, talents and abilities.
 Luke helps release what is holding you back, so growth can occur and your life’s plan can unfold naturally.

 I realise I’m a little slow off the mark, compared with a lot of people who have no end of law of attraction stories.
-I’ve just discovered the ‘Law of Attraction’, via an amazing book (bible?) lent to me, Ask and it is Given by Esther and Jerry Hicks.
+I’ve just discovered the ‘Law of Attraction’, via an amazing book (bible?) lent to me, Ask and it is Givenby Esther and Jerry Hicks.

 Evidently it’s all similar or the same principle as The Secret which was huge a few years back.
 Indeed the law of attraction stories in there were inspired by Ask and it is Given (you’ll need to listen to some interviews with the Hicks’ to find out more).